Quan-Quasar-Trinh/GROUP3-Assignment1-Whack_a_zombie/README.md

 # GROUP3-Assignment1-Whack_a_zombie

-A simple arcade-style game where you must whack zombies before they disappear!
+A simple game where you must whack zombies before they disappear!
 The faster and more accurate you are, the higher your score.
 ---

 ## 📌 Features